noahehall/multicloud/aws/services/Storage/storageGateway.md

 - out of the box experience that does not require any additional infrastructure, and is managed from the AWS Console or API.
 - use cases: branch offices, research and development departmental workgroups, and laboratory or industrial sites

+### Storage Protocols

+- connects to your local production or backup applications with NFS, SMB, iSCSI, or iSCSI-VTL

+### Caching

+- local gateway appliance maintains a cache of recently written or read data
+- use a read-through and write-back cache
+  - commits data locally, acknowledges the write operations, and then asynchronously copies data to AWS

+### Security

+- offers Federal Information Processing Standard (FIPS) 140-2 compliant endpoints in AWS GovCloud (US-East) and AWS GovCloud (US-West).

+#### Encryption

+- in transit
+  - between any type of gateway appliance and AWS using SSL
+- at rest
+  - default Server-Side Encryption with S3-Managed Keys (S3-SSE)
+  - or use your own encryption keys through Storage Gateway's integration with KMS

 ## considerations

 ## integrations

+- integrates with other AWS services for storage, backup, and management while still integrating with on-premises environments.

+### cloudwatch

+### IAM

+### KMS

+### VMware Cloud

+- health checks integrated with VMware vSphere High Availability (VMware HA)
+- Storage Gateway deployed in a VMware environment on-premises, or in VMware Cloud on AWS,
+  - automatically recover from most service interruptions in under 60 seconds